 you're perceived to be their emotional mainstay.
-Mood regulating medications can help alleviate some instability, but this is seldom just a chemical imbalance.
+Mood regulating medications can help alleviate some instability, but this is never just a chemical imbalance.

 CONQUER AND CONTROL

 Borderline typically feels threatened by meaningful connections you you have with others.
 She could be jealous of the closeness you share